jennalwise/jennalwise.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My dissertation is now available: [Gradual Verification of Recursive Heap Data Structures](https://www.cs.cmu.edu/~jlwise/papers/jenna_divincenzo_doctoral_dissertation.pdf)!
+My dissertation is now available: *[Gradual Verification of Recursive Heap Data Structures](https://www.cs.cmu.edu/~jlwise/papers/jenna_divincenzo_doctoral_dissertation.pdf)*!

 <!--Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.